 We do not offer payment plans for any other services.

-There is a one-time enrollment fee of $25 which is due when you sign up for the monthly payment package.
-The first payment is due at the first visit.
-We do not automatically re-enroll pets into packages each year, you have to renew the package if desired.
+There is a one-time enrollment fee of $25.
+The first payment and the enrollment fee are due at the first visit.
+Subsequent payments are due on the same date each month.
+We do not automatically re-enroll pets into packages each year.
 If you renew the package or upgrade, we waive the enrollment fee.

 If for some reason your pet needs to drop out of a package, you will be charged or credited only for the services performed.
 Due to the law, we are unable to issue refunds or credit for prescription medications.